We're working to create a new kind of common knowledge—one that embraces complexity, uncertainty and change.Join us Try us

 Common Pages are written using a simple notation called Common Source.
 Common Source is similar in complexity to markdown or wikitext, but designed with a different philosophy.
 It's all about making sense at scale.
 It helps us to write in a way that helps others to think for themselves.View source

 Common Pages are not exactly crowd-sourced.
 They're coordinated.
-We chat everyday in a public Slack workspace.
+We're online everyday in a public workspace.
 We also meet at least once a week over Zoom to discuss research and design, and to plan for the growth of our community.
-Our conversations are totally informal, but they're open to the public.View meetups
+Our conversations are totally informal, but they're open to the public.View workspace

 Technically, but not really.
 Common runs on technology that was created during a software engineer's sabbatical.
 It was originally called Claimspace.
 There is a company of that name, but it's dormant.
 The technology itself is nothing without a community of people who love making common sense.
 If Common is ever a company, it will serve as a caretaker for our community.